HOPE Alliance exists to teach and coach people seeking purpose and excellence in what they do, no matter what that may be.

 Archaic. to place trust; rely (usually followed by in).

 In Andrew Razeghi's book, "Hope- How Triumphant leaders Create the Future," he describes the process of engaging a little or a lot as either jumping off the curb, or jumping off the cliff.
-A small leap of faith, or a large leap of faith is still an actionable leap of faith.
-Many of us take a leap of faith every day, and depending on our relative experiences and perspective toward life and learning, either can feel like a very big deal to any given individual... it's all relative.
+A small leap of faith, or a large leap of faith is still an actionable leap of faith, and depending on our relative experiences and perspective toward life and learning, either can feel like a very big deal to any given individual... it's all relative.